Shopify/hydrogen/.changeset/stupid-gifts-drum.md

 '@shopify/hydrogen': patch
 ---

-Allow ui_locale to be pass to customer account login
+Allow `ui_locale` to be passed to the customer account login page.